 Day 1 - London Tilbury

-Make your own way to London Tilbury to embark Columbus (3T) in preparation for a late afternoon sailing.
+At London Tilbury Port, embark Columbus (3T) in preparation for a late afternoon sailing.

 Day 2 - Antwerp, Belgium

 This morning after crossing the Channel, we arrive in one of Europe’s largest ports, Antwerp.
 Renowned throughout the world as the centre of the diamond trade.
 With its charming medieval streets and remarkable renaissance buildings, Belgium’s second largest city is a delight.
 Historic guild houses and Antwerp’s imposing Town Hall with its rows of colourful European flags surround the cobbled stone main square of the old city called Grote Markt.
 The focal point of the city skyline is the towering Gothic spire of the Cathedral of Our Lady.
 We sail early afternoon.

 Early this morning we arrive in Honfleur, a charming port town set in a sheltered cove off the Seine’s tidal estuary.
 Artists such as Monet, Millet and Courbet found inspiration here and its picturesque harbour and narrow, half-timbered houses are simply enchanting.
 Take time to visit the wooden 15th century St Catherine’s Church and the Maisons Satie, dedicated to the 19th century composer, or relax in one of the inviting waterfront cafes.

 Our destination today is St Peter Port, the picturesque capital of Guernsey.
 With its cobbled streets and alleyways winding their way down to the marina, it’s a joy to explore.
 Take a stroll along the cliff paths and enjoy the spectacular coastline and beautiful beaches, or visit Castle Cornet, which has guarded the harbour for 800 years, or the home of 19th century French writer Victor Hugo.
 We leave early this evening.
 Ship to shore tender service.